masoomjethwa/Marci_isis_python_version/README.md

 cd $ISISDATA
 rsync -azv --exclude='kernels' --delete --partial isisdist.astrogeology.usgs.gov::isisdata/data/mro .
 ```
 No need to download the kernels as they are too big in size.
 So, it takes a lot of time to download and it also takes a lot of storage space.
-The kernels can be attached later through SPICE WEB service later.
+The kernels can be attached later through SPICE WEB service later (see the code for reference).

 4.Now, download the images from PDS Cartography and Imaging Sciences Node and save them in a local folder.
 One can use commands like the one below for downloading the images:
 ```